Skip to main content

 3. Deploy the BasicSwap Contract

 The constructor of BasicSwap takes two LyquidIDs.
-In ETH composability layer LyquidIDs are represented by address, but should not be confused with the token address used by user's wallet.
+In the ETH composability layer LyquidIDs are represented by address, but should not be confused with the token address used by a user's wallet.
 You can use shaker to-hex tool to convert LyquidID to hex format.

 LYQUID_A="Lyquid-Adm8r3j64FbzRjwcBK4ZZRFcgLQjTqtt"